Flowminder/FlowKit/docs/source/5-administrator.md

 After a request is successfully authenticated (has a valid token), the _nature_ of the request will be logged at several points.
 When the request is received, if at any point the request is rejected because the provided token did not grant access, and when the request is fulfilled.

-As with the authentication log, the usage log is written to both stdout and a rotating log file.
+As with the authentication log, the usage log is written to both stderr and a rotating log file.
 Logs will be written to `query-runs.log` in the same directory as the authentication log.

 #### FlowMachine Usage Logs

 If a request has triggered an action in the FlowMachine backend, logs will also be written there.
 These logs will include the `request_id` for the API request which originally triggered them.

-As with the FlowAPI loggers, these messages are written both to stdout and a rotating log file (`/var/log/flowmachine/query-runs.log`, although the directory can be set using the `LOG_DIRECTORY` environment variable.)
+As with the FlowAPI loggers, these messages are written both to stderr and a rotating log file (`/var/log/flowmachine/query-runs.log`, although the directory can be set using the `LOG_DIRECTORY` environment variable.)

 #### Complete Logging Cycle